-The idea for peach fritters came from apple fritters I made a few years ago that were quite delightful.
-Honestly, anything that is fried up like a donut and stuffed with seasonal fruit is A OK in my book.
+The idea for peach fritters came from my recipe for apple fritters that I made a few years ago.
+They turned out quite delicious in my opinion.
+Honestly, anything that is deep fried up like a donut and stuffed with seasonal fruit is A OK in my book.
 I thought that the addition of fresh peaches to the batter would be unbelievable, and I was right on the money.

 I really enjoyed these!
 And I think I have a new favorite peach recipe in the running this summer.